soup/clients/v1.1/README.md

 explicitly denied access to her user profile.
 This behavior is different to other standard OAuth implementations.

-3. The oauth token and oauth verifier have to replaced by an `access_token`.
+3. The oauth token and oauth verifier have to be exchanged into an `access_token`.
 This `access_token` has to be used to identify an user in the future.
-This can be achieved by accessing the `access_token` endpoint, e.g `https://api.soup.io/oauth/access_token`
+This is done by accessing the `access_token` endpoint, e.g `https://api.soup.io/oauth/access_token`